rossgk2/physmath/README.md

 If you think about it, the "efficency" pedagogy isn't actually that efficent.
 Sure, it may take less logic to prove W => N than it does to prove N => W, but, if one is to truly *understand* the material, they will eventually have to prove N => W. It is better to start with N => W, as it eliminates unnecessary confusion and elucidates what is really going on.

 A prime example of the "efficency" pedagogy is the typical way in which e, e^x, and ln(x) are defined.
 One common approach in to define ln(x) with a definite integral, then define x -> e^x to be the inverse function to x -> ln(x), and then define e := e^1.
-This approach establishes all relevant facts about e^x and ln(x), such as d/dx e^x = e^x, but it does not explain why the facts are true.
+This approach establishes all relevant facts about e^x and ln(x), such as d/dx e^x = e^x, but it does give an intuition for why the facts are true.
 All of the other common approaches have this same issue.

-The one correct approach is to notice that d/dx b^x = c_b * b^x for some constant c_b, and then define e to be the b for which c_b = 1.
+(The one pedagogically correct approach is to notice that d/dx b^x = c_b * b^x for some constant c_b, and then define e to be the b for which c_b = 1.
 Thus d/dx e^x = e^x.
 We also define ln to be the inverse function to x -> e^x.
-You can the details in my calculus textbook.
+You can the details in my calculus textbook).

 ## Particular sins of traditional math